-Glass and Grosz [4] developed a measure of social consciousness called "brownie points" (BP).
+Glass and Grosz [3] developed a measure of social consciousness called "brownie points" (BP).
 The agent earns BP each time it chooses not to default a group task and loses BP when it does default for a better outside offer.
-The default of a group task may cause the agent to receive group tasks with less value in the future, hence reduces its long term utility.
-The agent counts BP as part of it overall utility beside the monetary utility.
-A parameter BPweightcan be adjusted to create agents with varying levels of social consciousness.
-This relates to our utility mapping function associated with the relational MQ which can be adjusted to reflect the agent's different attitude in negotiation.
-However, the relational MQ is agent-oriented and issue specific, so the agent can model different attitudes towards each agent and negotiation issue.
-Additionally, the mapping function can be a nonlinear function and describe a more complicated attitude.
+A parameter BPweight can be adjusted to create agents with varying levels of social consciousness.
 Their work assumes there is a central mechanism controlling the assignment of group tasks according to agent's rank (agent's previous default behavior), which is not always appropriated for an open agent environment.
-Instead, in our assumption, agents are all independent and there is no central control in the society.
 Axelrod's work [1] has shown stable cooperative behavior can arise when self-interesting agents adopt a reciprocating attitude toward each other.
-The agent cooperates with another agent who has cooperated with it in previous interactions.
-The idea of the reciprocity is related to our work if the relational MQ is used in bi-direction between agents, agent A collect some relational MQ from agent B and in the future the accumulated relational MQ could be used to ask agent B do some work for it, in this way, the relational MQ actually works as a quantitative measure of reciprocity.
-Sen developed a probabilistic reciprocity mechanism [7] in which the agent K chooses to help agent J with certain probability p and p is calculated based on the extra cost of this cooperation behavior and how much effort it owes agent J because agent J has helped it before.
-There are two parameters in the formula for calculating p which can be adjusted so that the agent can choose a specific cooperation level.
+The idea of the reciprocity is related to our work if the relational MQ is used in bi-direction between agents, agent A collect some relational MQ from agent B and in the future the accumulated relational MO could be used to ask agent B do some work for it, in this way, the relational MQ actually works as a quantitative measure of reciprocity.
+Sen developed a probabilistic reciprocity mechanism [6] in which the agent K chooses to help agent J with certain probability p and p is calculated based on the extra cost of this cooperation behavior and how much effort it owes agent J because agent J has helped it before.
+There are two parameters in the formula for calculating p that can be adjusted so that the agent can choose a specific cooperation level.
 However, this work assumes that cooperation always leads to aggregate gains for the group, and it was based on a known cost function - that is, they know how much extra it will cost then to do X for another agent.
 Neither of these two assumptions is necessary in our work.
-Also our work deals with more complex and realistic domains where tasks have real-time constraints and there are potentially complex interrelationship among tasks distributed across different agents.
-Other related work includes the cooperative negotiation work on task allocation[9], where the agents use the marginal utility gain and marginal utility cost to evaluate if it worth to accept a task contract in order to increase the global utility.
-However in this work, the agent acts as in a "completely-cooperative" mode and there is no choice on how cooperative it want to be.
+Our experimental work has shown that even in a cooperative system it may not be the best for the social welfare to have agents be fully cooperative.
+Similar result is also shown in [4], which uses the distributed constraint satisfaction model that is much different from the underlying model in this work.